pymeasure/leco-protocol/control_protocol.md

 The following flow chart shows the decision scheme and message modification in a Coordinator `Co1` of Node `N1`.
-Its full name is `N1.Coordinator`.
+Its Full name is `N1.Coordinator`.
 `nS`, `nR` are placeholders for sender and recipient Namespaces.
 `recipient` is a placeholder for the recipient Component name.
 `iA` is a placeholder for the connection identity of the incoming message and `iB` that of `N1.Recipient`.